First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Problem Formulation

 In gradient boosting, model $f$ is constructed as $f = \sum_{t=1}^{T} h_t$, where tree $h_t$ is fit to the residuals $r_t = y - \sum_{s<t} h_s(x)$.
 If tree $h_1$ splits on feature $j \in G_l$, it partially removes $j$'s signal from $r_2$.
 Since feature $k \in G_l$ ($k \neq j$) carries overlapping signal, $k$'s marginal gain for $r_2$ is also reduced---but $j$ retains a slight residual advantage from its own partial fit.
 Over $T$ iterations, this creates a path-dependent concentration of splits on the first-selected feature within each correlated group.
 We use the term \emph{sequential residual dependency} to describe this mechanism, which is related to the well-known feature selection bias in boosted ensembles but specifically concerns its effect on post-hoc feature attributions.

 \paragraph{Empirical hypothesis.} We hypothesize that for a gradient-boosted model $f = \sum_{t=1}^{T} h_t$ with $T$ trees, if features $j, k$ belong to a correlated group with pairwise correlation $\rhovar \to 1$ and tree $h_1$ splits on feature $j$, then $\mathbb{E}[|\phi_j(f)|] > \mathbb{E}[|\phi_k(f)|]$ under TreeSHAP, with the gap increasing in $T$.
 The expectation is over the randomness in data sampling and split selection.
 We test the $T$-dependence indirectly in Section~\ref{sec:mechanism_result} via the Large Single Model comparison: the LSM uses ${\sim}15{,}000$ sequential trees and produces the poorest reproducibility of any method, consistent with the prediction that more sequential iterations amplify first-mover concentration.
-A direct isolation experiment varying $T$ while holding other factors constant is available in the code repository and shows monotonically increasing concentration with tree count.
+Figure~\ref{fig:t_scaling} provides a direct test: varying $T$ while holding all other factors constant, concentration grows monotonically for a single sequential model and remains flat for $M$ independently trained models averaged at the same total tree budget.
+Appendix~\ref{app:twotree} provides a minimal analytical model of this gain bias.